 The boat ride itself was pleasant and we were able to get up close to the houseboats and other fishing boats moored along the riverbank.

 We stopped at a fish farm along one of the canals, which had huge underwater barricades of tilapia.
 The fish were fed at a crudely made building where the floor was cut out from its center.
 Fish farmers threw fistfuls of food in the water from heavy bags, attracting swarms of splashing, wriggling fish.
 There was a mesh over the hole so that people didn’t fall in and so the fish didn’t just jump out onto the floor.

 Our favorite part of the trip was visiting the ‘Evergreen Island.’
-Accessible only by sampan boat, we hopped onto a makeshift staircase up the riverbank and were greeted by some gorgeous white cattle resting in the shade away from the afternoon sun.
-We walked through well-tended fields of corn and papaya and chilies and were invited into a home of a Vietnamese family.
-Their house was built on stilts, high above the flood zone, and even though it was very simple, from the glassless windows to the wooden stove, the family seemed happy and well to do.
+Accessible only by sampan boat, we walked up dirt steps on the riverbank and were greeted by a few white water buffalos resting in the shade away from the afternoon sun.
+We walked through well-tended fields of corn and papaya and chilies and then toured a local Vietnamese family’s home.
+Their house was built on stilts, high above the flood zone.
+Even though it was very simple, from the glassless windows to the wooden stove, the family seemed happy and well-to-do.

 Day 7: Sa Ðéc, Vietnam | Cái Bè, Vietnam